Calming Baby for Breastfeeding

-- Try avoiding foods that may cause gas
+- Try to avoid foods that may cause gas

 in your baby, such as dairy products, caffeine, cabbage, broccoli and

-other gassy vegetables.
+other vegetables, that usually give you gas.
 This is a big help for a colicky baby.
-You

 - Breastfeeding with a

-can calm baby and keep him from being distracted.
+nursing necklace, may calm Baby and keep him/her from being distracted.

 - Find a comfortable breastfeeding position, also get yourself some comfortable breastfeeding tops for easy access.

-- Talk, hum or sing softly to calm baby.
-Cuddle, stroke and touch him gently.
+- Talk, hum or sing softly to calm Baby.
+Cuddle, stroke and touch him/her gently.

-- Calming baby can be as simple as holding him in a more upright position for breastfeeding and directly afterwards, this will
+- Calming Baby, may be as simple as holding him/her in a more upright position during breastfeeding and directly afterwards; this will

 - Experiment with how often and when you burp your baby.
-Burping baby
+Burping your baby

 can reduce the pain caused from swallowing too much air during

 - Offer meals in a quiet environment.
-Try to Keep
+Keep

-activities before bed time or breastfeeding to things that won't excite
+activities before bedtime or breastfeeding, to things that will not overstimulate too much.

-- Mom can consume calming herbs which will intern calm baby if he is breastfeeding
+- A mother can consume calming herbs, which will intern calm her baby if he/she is breastfeeding.

 - Give your baby a warm bath, before a breastfeeding session.

-- Massage your baby’s tummy, or give him a full massage.
-Baby massage has been proven to calm a baby with colic and also gets mommy and baby bonding more.
-(Baby massage page)
+- Massage your baby’s tummy, or give him/her a full massage.
+Baby massage has been proven to calm babies with colic.

 Swaddle your baby